ExtremeAddons/extreme_pbr_docs/docs/preferences.rst

 .. note::
-        The user library is a library that is empty at the beginning, so it will be useful if you want to save your materials, Here is the section on saving materials: TODO: reference to the save material section: :ref:`save_editor`
+        The user library is a library that is empty at the beginning, so it will be useful if you want to save your materials, Here is the section on saving materials, here the reference: :ref:`save_editor`

 .. image:: _static/_images/preferences/pr_assign_user_library_button.webp
     :align: center